fluffybeing/commento/README.md

 comment is validated and saved to the database and listed in the home page.
 If there are any validation errors, they are presented to the user alongwith the form

+We also explained how to deploy your Flask app on Heroku using PostgreSQL.
+The documentation is given in the pdf DeployingyourFlaskAppwithPostgreSQLonHeroku.pdf.